 After a few weeks of treatment Libby came to me as she felt her life force being stripped away from the treatments.

-I asked her what would feel good to eat and she replied that she had been craving broths but knew that they didn’t have many calories in them.
-Her body was also craving fats, but she would vomit every time she ate animal fats.
+I asked her what would feel good to eat and she replied she had been craving broths but knew that they didn’t have many calories in them.
+Her body also craved fats, but she would vomit every time she ate animal fats.

 Later she decided that she didn’t want to continue with the treatment as the doctors said she wasn’t responding to what they were giving her.
 Instead, she decided to live for the rest of her days with good healthy food choices as she had never felt better.